 To see if the Town will vote to raise and appropriate the sum of Fifty-Thousand Dollars (\$50,000.00) to be added to the existing Police Department Equipment Capital Reserve Fund previously established and to name the Board of Selectmen as agents to expend from said fund?
+This sum shall come from the unassigned fund balance.
 This is a special warrant article.
-(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (Estimated \$0.011 impact per \$1,000 on the tax rate).
+(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (No impact on the tax rate).